junh4533/independent_study-arduino/entries/entry8.md

 # Entry 8: Finishing touches

 After connecting to the wifi, I need send a GET request to yahoo weather to retrieve the weather.
-Directly sending a request would return a XML file, which contains a lot of unnecessary data.
+Directly sending a request through an api would return a XML file, which contains a lot of unnecessary data.

-## Yahoo query language (YQL)
+## Yahoo query language (YQL) and thingspeak
 The YQL makes grabbing information from yahoo apis a lot easier and efficient.
-The usage is quite straightforward.
+Thingspeak helps to filter out most of the unnecessary data.
+It also allows tracking of GET requests made.

 #### Steps
 1. Create a yahoo account and register for api key